 Many people try to simply push their knees out, or crack their hips to get more turnout range.
 However this can damage the joints.
-Far better results can be achieved by mobilising the hips as shown here.
+Far better results can be achieved by mobilising the hips and lower back as shown here.